iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: Finished Probable Train.
+Playing on Lichess
+      date: 2023-12-10
+      summary: I have finished the main functionality of probable train.
+I have also started playing other people on Lichess.
+      link: /finished-probable-train-playing-on-lichess

     - title: Probable Train, R6 Tactics and Chess
       date: 2023-12-03
       summary: Updates on my side projects and chess.